yamini-thirumani/NoteNexus/README.md

 Built using **HTML, CSS, and JavaScript**, this application integrates speech recognition with **Natural Language Processing (NLP)** to automatically produce clean, structured, and customizable summaries of any lecture or spoken content.

-Whether you're a student, professor, researcher, or professional — **NoteNexus** helps you focus on learning, not just writing.
+Whether you're a student, professor, researcher, or professional, **NoteNexus** helps you focus on learning, not just writing.

 ---